robweber/trash-panda/README.md

 }
 ```

-## Monitor File
+## Config File

 The monitor file is where the configuration is set for services, device type, and host definitions which are loaded when the program starts.
 This config is done using YAML.
 The sections below are all needed but can be separated into their own files for ease of readability.
 Look at the example file `install/monitor_example.yaml` for a full example.
+Errors in syntax will be flagged on startup.

 * services - an array of service definitions that can be included in device types or individual hosts
 * types - definitions for specific device types and required configuration variables needed.